omega8cc/boa/docs/INSTALL.md

    **Don't reboot your VM until all procedures are finalized, including post-install auto-upgrades.**

-   When invoked via `boa` command, it will run installation is several steps, automatically:
+   When invoked via `boa` command, it will run installation in several steps, automatically:

    1. The `autoinit` phase to upgrade vendor provided OS to the matching Devuan release (Daedalus from Bookworm and older, Excalibur from Trixie)
    2. The `barracuda install` phase to install BOA system and Ægir Master